Moshes-Abraham/clasp-wiki/Building-using-the-experimental-build-system.md

 # Building

 Start with a clean Clasp clone on the `ninja` branch.
 If you have run the waf based build in your clone before then run `./waf distclean` and remove the `build` directory.
 Also remove any extension clones from the extensions directory and the scraper dependencies located in `/src/scraper/dependencies/`.
+Koga does not currently support symbolic links in the extensions directory or clones based on `git:` protocol.
 Then execute the following steps

 1. Configure the system with `sbcl --script koga.lisp`
 2. Build the system with `ninja -C build`